THYROID Panel - COMPREHENSIVE

 Lab Test Collection Instructions

 Dietary supplements containing biotin may interfere in assays and may skew results to be either falsely high or falsely low.
 For patients receiving the recommended daily doses of biotin, draw samples at least 8 hours following the last biotin supplementation.
 For patients on mega-doses of biotin supplements, draw samples at least 72 hours following the last biotin supplementation.
-A study found that TSH was suppressed in all subjects after food, so fasting may be suggested although it is not reqired by Quest.
+A study found that TSH was suppressed in all subjects after food, so fasting may be suggested, although Quest does not require it.
 Free T4 and Free T4 values did not change significantly after eating.

 Effect of Food on Thyroid Tests